 The real question comes in how to round answers to the "appropriate" number of significant digits.

-only claim two significant digits in your answer.
-In other words, the "appropriate" number
+claim two significant digits in your answer.
+In other words, the "appropriate"

 How do you round when they give you a bunch of numbers to add?
 You would add (or subtract) the numbers as usual, but then you would round the answer to the same decimal place as the least-accurate number.

 Looking at the numbers, I see that the second number, 234.6, is only accurate to the tenths place; all the other numbers are accurate to a greater number of decimal places.
 So my answer will have to be rounded to the tenths place:

 13.214 + 234.6 + 7.0350 + 6.38 = 261.2290